seek-oss/sku/.changeset/olive-cups-kiss.md

 #### Global options

-- the `-e, --environment` option now only accepts a valid node.js environment.
+- the `-e, --environment` option accepts a string for the environment you want to run in
-- the `-c, --config option` accepts the path to the sku.config.js file.
+- the `-c, --config option` accepts the path to the sku.config.js file
-- the `-p, --packageManager` option accepts a string for the packagemanger you're using.
-- the `-d, --debug` option sets debugging to true.
+- the `-d, --debug` option sets debugging to true
 - __new:__ the `-h, --help` flag now shows you the full CLI usage of any command or subcommand
 - __new:__ the `-v, --version` flag now shows you the version of the CLI

 #### Scoped options

-- the `build`, `build-ssr`, `start`, and `start-ssr commands` have the following options
+- the `build`, `build-ssr`, `start`, and `start-ssr` commands have the following options
   - `-s, --stats` the webpack preset to use.
-This option now only accepts a valid webpack stats preset.
+This option now only accepts a valid webpack stats preset
 - the `serve` command now has the following options
   - `--port` the port you want to serve on.
-This option accepts a port as a number.
+This option accepts a port as a number
   - `--site` the url you want to serve on.
-This option accepts a site as a string.
+This option accepts a site as a string
-- the `test`, and `translation compile` commands have the following options
+- the `translation compile` command now has the following options
-  - `-w, --watch` makes the commands watch for changes.
+  - `-w, --watch` makes the commands watch for changes
 - the `translation push` command now has the following option
-  - `--delete-unused-keys` removes unused keys from translation files when pushing to Phrase.
+  - `--delete-unused-keys` removes unused keys from translation files when pushing to Phrase
+- the `init` command now has the following options
+  - `-p, --package-manager` sets the package manager you want to use
+  - `--verbose` sets the log level of the package manager used to `verbose`